Three black lawmakers just tore into Jeff Sessions

-Black Lawmakers Warn the Senate That Sessions Would "Move This Country Backwards"
+Black Lawmakers Warn the Senate That Sessions Would "Move This Country Backward"

-Sen. Cory Booker, Rep. John Lewis, and chair of the Congressional Black Caucus tore into the controversial attorney general nominee.
+Sen. Cory Booker, Rep. John Lewis, and the chair of the Congressional Black Caucus tore into the controversial attorney general nominee.

 For a man dogged by allegations of racist comments and actions, Sen. Jeff Sessions (R-Ala.) managed to make it through the first day and a half of confirmation hearings to be the next attorney general without many fireworks.
 That changed on Wednesday afternoon, when three of Sessions' African American colleagues in Congress testified against him.